 You could call this a collaboration, but we see it more of a meeting of minds – two organisations with the same vision to honour and preserve our nation’s heritage and crafts while developing people with the skills needed to protect them.
 The ultimate aspiration for both: to deliver beautiful results without complication.

-Comprising 34 beautiful fabrics, designed and woven in Lancashire, they draw inspiration from unique and exciting examples within The Landmark Trust’s portfolio of around 200 buildings.
+Comprising 34 fabrics and eight braids, the 1485 collection by Ian Mankin is inspired by The Landmark Trust’s UK buildings built between 1485 and 1603.
 Taking our cues from architectural details or treasures unearthed during the sensitive restoration of these remarkable historic buildings, we breathe life into the original patterns and motifs, giving them renewed purpose in beautifully woven textiles and home accessories.

 Our signature formal look of structured, classic stripes is blended perfectly with elegant and intriguing details from these buildings, sensitively developed to evoke a feeling of simplicity and authenticity cherished by both brands.